List of Bleach characters: M: Gerard Valkyrie

 Gerard Valkyrie (ジェラルド・ヴァルキリー, Jerarudo Varukirī) is a muscular Sternritter, believed to be the Soul King's animate heart, who wears a winged helmet and has the epithet "M" for "The Miracle" (Za Mirakuru).
 This power allows Gerard to manifest the thoughts, feelings, and desires of the masses into reality.
 By manifesting the Soul Reapers' fear of him, he was able to empower himself, increasing his Godly Size (神の, Kami no Saizu).
 As one of the Schutzstaffel, Gerard hides in Yhwach's shadow before being called forth to disarm Senjumaru Shutara while helping Pernida kill off Shutara's reinforcement guards.
 Though Gerard is easily killed by Ōetsu Nimaiya, he is brought back by Yhwach using Auswählen.
 Gerard is then given orders to kill any intruders in the altered Royal Realm, facing a group of Soul Reapers led by Shinji and Renji.
 But after grievous injuries inflicted on him by Byakuya, Gerard uses The Miracle to turn himself into a giant as he overwhelms the Soul Reapers before being frozen by Hitsugaya.
-Gerard breaks free, however, and engages both Hitsugaya, Byakuya, and Kenpachi in battle.
+Gerard breaks free, however, and engages Hitsugaya, Byakuya, and Kenpachi in battle.
 After Kenpachi activates his bankai and manages to bisect Gerard, Gerard recovers by activating his Vollständig, Aschetonig (Ashutonigu), in response.
 Eventually, Gerard is killed by Yhwach's Auswählen after the Quincy Emperor has stolen Ichigo's powers.

-Gerard is voiced by Tsuyoshi Koyama in the Japanese version of the anime and by Dave B. Mitchell in the English dub.
+Gerard is voiced by Tsuyoshi Koyama in the original Japanese version of the anime and by Dave B. Mitchell in the English dub.